-Task 3: Data Analysis.
+Task 3.
+Data Analysis.
 Analyses to be conducted under Task 2 are briefly described below.
-For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring Program will be incorporated into analyses and discussion, when appropriate.
+For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program will be incorporated into analyses and discussion, when appropriate.
 Consideration during analyses also will be given to confounding factors that may have affected results.